reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 A chapter is considered inactive if they did not organize at least one event in 2018.
 The following chapters are currently considered inactive:
 1. Detroit Metro, Michigan, USA
 2. Corpus Christie, Texas, USA
+3. Lagos, Nigeria
-3. Sao Paolo, Brazil
+4. Sao Paolo, Brazil
-4. Kigali, Rwanda
+5. Kigali, Rwanda

 ## Data Table
 <p style="color:orange"><b>Note:  You can click on "Full Screen" icon on lower right to see enlarged image.  </b></p>